 It’s not how smart you are, but how are you smart.-Jim Kwik, trainer of Mindvalley’s Superbrain Quest

 Developmental psychologist, Howard Gardner, thinks so too.
 He doesn’t see intelligence as a single, generalized ability.
 Instead, he sees intelligence as a resource that can be divided into “modalities.”

-It’s important to understand which of the 9 types of intelligence you are strongest in.
+It’s important to understand which of the nine types of intelligence you are strongest in.
 Why?
 Because knowing this not only helps you better understand yourself but helps you understand the way you learn.

-1. Naturalistic Intelligence
+1. Naturalistic intelligence

 This form of intelligence pertains to the natural world.
 Those with naturalistic intelligence are able to navigate nature and read the subtle shifts in the flora and fauna around them.